 The rice, eggs, peas and seasonings – including a good heaping teaspoon of the Stubb’s Pork dry rub and stir it all together.

-Dice up your pork and toss that in at the last minute and you’re in for a BBQ dinner like you’ve never had.
+Dice up your pork and toss that in at the last minute and you’re in for a restaurant quality meal like you’ve never made at home.

 For the pork